 How do reductions in interaction costs shape the diffusion of social movements?
 In this paper, I use a natural experiment from Swedish history to answer this question.
 During the thirty-year period 1881-1910, Swedish society underwent two transformative developments: the large-scale roll-out of a national railway network and the nascence of grassroots social movements which came to dominate economic, social and political spheres well into the twentieth century.
-Using exogenous variation in railway access arising from initial plans for the network, I show that well-connected municipalities were more likely to host a local movement and subsequently saw more rapid growth of membership per capita.
+Using exogenous variation in railway access arising from initial plans for the network, I show that well-connected municipalities were more likely to host a local movement and subsequently saw more rapid membership growth and a greater number of distinct organisations.
 The mobility of individuals is key: results are driven by passenger arrivals into connected municipalities, not freight arrivals.
 I implement a market access framework to show that, by reducing least-cost distances between municipalities, railways intensified the influence exerted by neighbouring concentrations of membership, thereby enabling social movement spread.

 Creating ‘Us and Them’: Racial Propaganda, Insularity and Right-Wing Ideology [link]